ahmedehabb/Online-IDE/README.md

-# OnlineIDE
+# OnlineIDE - Project for Advanced Topics of Software Engineering

 # Project Specification – OnlineIDE
 ## Motivation

 An integrated development environment (IDE) provides programmers typically with at least a source code editor, project file management, and capabilities to compile and/or interpret source code.
 Most modern IDEs furthermore have build automation tools, a debugger, and version control systems integrated.
 IDEs can be language-specific or support multiple languages.
 Intentions behind using an IDE can be for example: